 The Company presents basic and diluted earnings (loss) per share ("EPS") data for its common shares.
 Basic EPS is calculated by dividing the profit or loss attributable to common shareholders of the Company by the weighted average number of common shares outstanding during the period.
-Diluted EPS is calculated by dividing the profit or loss by the weighted average number of common shares outstanding assuming that the proceeds to be received on the exercise of dilutive share options and warrants are used to repurchase common shares at the average market price during the period.
+Diluted EPS is calculated by dividing the profit or loss by the weighted average number of common shares outstanding assuming that the proceeds to be received on the exercise of dilutive stock options and share purchase warrants are used to repurchase common shares at the average market price during the period.

-In the Company's case, diluted loss per share is the same as basic loss per share, as the effect of share options, share purchase warrants and convertible loan on loss per share would be anti-dilutive.
+In the Company's case, diluted loss per share is the same as basic loss per share, as the effect of stock options and share purchase warrants on loss per share would be anti-dilutive.